Their Mr Entrepreneur was bought for twenty HDM crystals, with two more if they returned to Singapore without incident.

 Morye tapped his nose.
+"I smell perfume."

-A trove of island pine that had survived the salt-apocalypse parted to reveal a giantess clad in yellow and bronze, her face a vision of loin-tingling allure.
+An island pine that had survived the salt-apocalypse parted to reveal a giantess clad in yellow and bronze, her face a vision of loin-tingling allure.
 A full head of autumn tresses fell like a scintillating waterfall from her head, framing exquisite, leafy brows that defined a pair of burnishing eyes sparkling like emeralds.

-“Oh,” Jonas muttered.
-“Oh dear.”
+"Oh," Jonas muttered.
+"Oh, dear."